discord-net/Discord.Net/docs/guides/interactions/application-commands/slash-commands/04-parameters.md

     var guildCommand = new SlashCommandBuilder()
         .WithName("list-roles")
         .WithDescription("Lists all roles of a user.")
-        .AddOption("user", ApplicationCommandOptionType.User, "The users whos roles you want to be listed", required: true);
+        .AddOption("user", ApplicationCommandOptionType.User, "The users whos roles you want to be listed", isRequired: true);

     try
     {